Ivanhoe, Victoria: History

 In 1938, the Heidelberg Children's Free Library, in the Heidelberg Town Hall at Ivanhoe was opened.

-In the mid-1960s, the annual Boulevard Christmas lights event has taken place where dozen's of houses in The Boulevard, Ivanhoe are decorated for Christmas.
+In the mid-1960s, the annual Boulevard Christmas lights event has taken place where dozens of houses in The Boulevard, Ivanhoe are decorated for Christmas.
 It began as a community event for local residents.
 Banyule City Council became involved in later years.

 Ivanhoe library opened on 8 October 1965.
 It was demolished and replaced on the same site next to the historic Town Hall with the Ivanhoe Library and Cultural Hub opening in 2021.

 Population

 In the 2016 Census, there were 12,171 people in Ivanhoe.
 69.2% of people were born in Australia.
 The next most common countries of birth were China 3.6%, England 2.6%, India 2.2%, Italy 2.1% and New Zealand 1.3%.
 71.0% of people spoke only English at home.
 Other languages spoken at home included Mandarin 4.4%, Greek 3.6%, Italian 3.5%, Cantonese 1.5% and Spanish 0.9%.
 The most common responses for religion were No Religion 38.2% and Catholic 26.5%.